noxthot/ws22_ulg_ds_julia/pages/introduction/basis_datatypes_and_operations.md

 Julia supports basic data types like Integers, Floating-Point Numbers, Strings and [many more](https://docs.julialang.org/en/v1/manual/types/).
 The most generic type is called `Any` and thus every type is a subtype of `Any`.
 Types are built in a hierarchical manner and can be visualized as a type graph (examples for partial type graphs are given in [Wikibooks - Introducing Julia](https://en.wikibooks.org/wiki/Introducing_Julia/Types)).

 Although Julia's type system is dynamic, it also allows to explicitly set a specific type for certain values and thus also gains advantages of static type systems.
+To be more precise during compilation the used types get inferred and optimal version for these specific types get compiled.

 In the following we will briefly look into some basic data types and the operations defined on them.